By John Gallagher (with input also by Dennis Small)

 Counterproductive United Nations and United States Pressures

 The United States itself has also applied a policy of continual military threats while branding the regime part of an “axis of evil” and a rogue or pariah state.
-The United States also refuses to negotiate positively until North Korea “give(s) up its nuclear weapons programme first” (“Nuclear test offer unlikely to succeed”, The Christchurch Press, 25/4/16).
+The United States also refuses to negotiate positively until North Korea “give(s) up its nuclear weapons program first” (“Nuclear test offer unlikely to succeed”, The Christchurch Press, 25/4/16).

 This produces a catch-22 situation given that North Korea claims it adopted its nuclear programme because of the war games and a generally “aggressive” United States posture, while it would negotiate for a peaceful future if the United States gave up this stance (along with South Korea).